 Management assesses its business operations on a regular basis for the geographic areas it operates in.
 Management has determined that it operates as a single operating division.

 New accounting standards adopted during the year

-Amendments to IAS 1, Presentation of Financial Statements - Disclosure of Accounting Policies
+Amendments to IAS 1, Presentation of Financial Statements - Classification of liabilities as current or non-current and non-current liabilities with covenants